bpringe/auth-template/README.md

 ### Server

 Start a REPL, load the `auth-template.server` namespace, and evaluate `(run-dev)`.
-This will start a development server with development interceptors for showing errors, etc.
+This will start a development server with development interceptors for showing errors, etc. You'll need to have the proper config values set in the `dev-config.edn`, including database connection details.
+You'll also need the correct [schema](#data-model) set up in the database.

 ### UI